Open Hoose

 Ours is an Open Hoose.

-Open Hoose is a project at the heart of the Stove’s community venue.
+Open Hoose is a project at the heart of The Stove’s community venue.
 Ideas are given the space, time, resources and support of the Stove Network to launch ambitious projects to galvanise and gather our communities together.
 From climate cafes to bread clubs, jam nights and creative writing groups, Open Hoose offers an eclectic mix of different activities for everyone to take part in.

 Initially launched as a pilot project in January of 2022, with funding from the Scottish Government through their ‘Investing in Communities’ project, Open Hoose supported the launch of over 10 new projects.
 Open Hoose has secured partial funding from Communities Mental Health and Wellbeing Fund administered by Third Sector Dumfries & Galloway, to take the project into its next phase.

 The project supports ideas from our community through an open enquiry form.
-Once submitted the Stove will decide how best to support ideas, whether through space, marketing support, creative development or mentorship.
+Once submitted The Stove will decide how best to support ideas, whether through space, marketing support, creative development or mentorship.
 We support ideas from anyone based in and around Dumfries who are looking to get people together in a variety of ways.
 Whether it’s a book group, activist meet-up, workshop or creative activity, we take a broad view of the type of activity we’d like to support.

 FAQs